serwy/tkthread/README.md

 The simpler solution is to use `tkthread.tkinstall()` instead.

-When using Matplotlib, you may receive this warning message:
+When using Matplotlib, you may receive a warning message that can be ignored:

     UserWarning: Starting a Matplotlib GUI outside of the main thread will likely fail.

-It can be ignored.
+The `demo/mpl_plot.py` script shows an example with this message.

 ## License